VOLTTRON/external-clients-for-rabbitmq/mqtt-volttron-client/README.md

 3. Using the activated environment from step 1 (Note: change the paths to files below to be specific to your environment)

-    a.
     Create a VOLTTRON private key / cert for the MQTT client to connect with
     ```
     vctl certs create-ssl-keypair paho-test
     ```

     New public cert and private key for MQTT client will be created inside $VOLTTRON_HOME.
 Actual path will be
     $VOLTTRON_HOME/certificates/certs/volttron1.paho-test.crt and $VOLTTRON_HOME/certificates/private/volttron1.paho-test.pem.
-    Paths for these certificates will be needed later in step 7.
+    Paths for these certificates will be needed later in step 12.

-2. Stop VOLTTRON and RabbitMQ broker to enable MQTT plugin.
+4. Stop VOLTTRON and RabbitMQ broker to enable MQTT plugin.

     ```
     cd <path-to-VOLTTRON-source-code>